xaxxon/MeteorRestTutorial/tutorial.md

 ```
 This creates a variable called `posts_collection` that allows both the client and server access to the collection named `posts`.
 While it is allowed, you should not put spaces in your collection names.
 You're reading my tutorial, you'll just have to trust me on this one.
 It is a PITA in certain circumstances.

-(The @ sign before it is a coffeescript-ism that lets us use the variable in both the web browser and in an interactive server command prompt we'll use later - don't worry about the `@`, but it's not a typo)
+(The @ sign before it is a coffeescript-ism that lets us use the variable in both the web browser and in an interactive server command prompt we'll use later - so don't worry about the `@`, but it's not a typo)

 Now, in the server, let's use our newly created `posts_collection` variable: